 My doctoral thesis applied functional grammatical theory on a specific area of Modern Standard Arabic syntax.
 My interest in syntax has guided also my subsequent work within Arabic dialectology with special focus on urban Gulf Arabic dialects and on Syrian Arabic.
-In a forthcoming project the scope will broaden to include North African Arabic dialects.
+Recently, my scope has broadened to include also North African Arabic dialects.
+I also cooperate with colleagues in general linguistics, Swedish and English on work within the field of second language learning.